 Recap: What is CAFÉ Practices?

 Starbucks CAFÉ (Coffee and Farm Equity) Practices is the company’s green coffee sourcing program, started in 2004.
-The standards were were developed in partnership with Conservation International and an independent third-party company, Scientific Certification Systems (SCS).
+The standards were were developed in partnership with Conservation International and an independent third-party company, SCS Global Services (SCS).
 Points are awarded in four categories — product quality, economic accountability, social responsibility and environmental leadership — to producers that supply Starbucks coffee.
 Certain criteria are mandatory for all suppliers.
 Reaching a certain point level confers preferred supplier status, a higher level is awarded strategic supplier status.
 These suppliers get enhanced pricing and contract terms.

-Although CAFE Practices is a proprietary set of sourcing guidelines and not a certification per se, their criteria are available to the public, much like those of various coffee certifications (and unlike those of Nespresso’s proprietary AAA Sustainable Quality Program, which are a mystery).
+Although CAFÉ Practices is a proprietary set of sourcing guidelines and not a certification per se, their criteria are available to the public, much like those of various coffee certifications.

 Criteria met, now what?